AdyKalra/technolgytrends/AWS API Gateway.md

 * By lifting those simple API calls (especially the read traffics) away from Lambda, we can reserve the precious Lambda concurrency to more complex tasks.

+### Can AWS API Gateway Act as a Load Balancer?
+* Yes and costs more
+* API Gateway can manage and balance out network traffic just as a Load Balancer, just in a different way.
+Instead of distributing requests evenly to a set of backend resources (e.g. a cluster of servers), an API Gateway can be configured to direct requests to specific resources based on the endpoints being requested.
+* It plays an important role in microservices architectures, for example.
+Multiple services can be connected to the Gateway and mapped to particular HTTP endpoint representations.
+The Gateway is responsible for routing each request, on-demand, to the appropriate backend service.

 ![API gateway](https://d1.awsstatic.com/serverless/New-API-GW-Diagram.c9fc9835d2a9aa00ef90d0ddc4c6402a2536de0d.png)